aweihmayer/web-commons/Http/Api/README.md

 class with too many endpoint methods.
 We should structure the methods with the context first and the technical operation last.

-Consider this as a bad example because the developper cannot discover things progressively.
+Consider this as a bad example because a developer cannot discover things progressively.
 ```
 api.createArticle
 api.readArticle